Ghailen-Ben-Achour/LSTM-Forex/README.md

 ## Genetic Algorithm
 We used the genetic algorithm in order to define:
 1. Which is the best time step for each model (time step is the time between two consecutive candlesticks which can be in our case 1hour, 2hours or 4hours).
-1. Which are the forex pairs to neglect as an input (sometimes there are some inputs that should not be considered.
-An example for that: the Japanese yen (Jpy) has no influence on the canadian dollar (CAD) in this case we should set JPY to 0).
+1. Which are the forex pairs to neglect as an input (sometimes there are some inputs that affect badly the performance of our model and should not be considered.
+An example for that: the Japanese yen (Jpy) has no influence on the Canadian dollar (CAD) in this case we should set JPY to 0).
 ## Code
 in order the run the code: